One hundred thoughts on Hinduism

 - Truth is eternal.Truth is One, but the wise express it in a variety of ways.

-- Brahman is Truth and Reality.
-Brahman is formless, limitless, all-inclusive, and eternal.
-Brahman encompasses everything (seen and unseen) in the universe.
+- God is Universal, beyond religion/race/language.
+God/Brahman/The Great force is is formless, limitless, all-inclusive, and eternal.
+It is the Truth and Reality.
+It encompasses everything (seen and unseen, known and unknown) in the universe.

-- Individual souls (atman) is neither created nor destroyed.
+- Real You/soul/atman can neither be created nor destroyed.
 The process of movement of the atman from one body to another is known as transmigration.
 The kind of body the soul inhabits next is determined by karma (actions accumulated in previous lives).

-- The goal of the individual soul is moksha or liberation: the soul’s release from the cycle of death and rebirth.
-It occurs when the soul unites with Brahman by realizing its true nature.
+- The goal of the individual soul is moksha or liberation.
+Moksha refers to atman or soul uniting or staying close with Universal/Brahman or realizing its true divine nature.
 Several paths can lead to this realization and unity: the path of duty, the path of knowledge, and the path of devotion (unconditional surrender to God).